joegenius98/AlphaGoLite/play_go_web_app/api/README.md

 6. [`urls.py`](./urls.py) provide the gateways to the database operations in 5.

 The difference between [`urls.py`](./urls.py) and [`routing.py`](./routing.py) is that sockets handle real-time communication for a Go match while this file stores the changes in the database so that if a completely new user joins the room, that user can see what is going on.
-(If I just did sockets, I would have no persistent storage for newcomers to the room.
+If I just did sockets, I would have no persistent storage to fetch room details for newcomers.
 If I just had a database, there would be many `API` calls happening at once, potentially not allowing real-time communication.